Alluxio/alluxio/docs/en/core-services/Caching.md

 Due to the fact that Alluxio relies on the under file storage for a majority of data storage, Alluxio does not need to keep copies of data that are not being used.

-Alluxio also supports tiered storage, which makes the system storage media aware, enabling data storage optimizations similar to L1/L2 CPU caches.
+Alluxio also supports tiered storage configurations making the storage system media aware.
+This enables decreased fetching latencies similar to how L1/L2 CPU caches operate.

 ## Configuring Alluxio Storage